Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: Introduction

 \Cref{main:typeAB} and its more precise formulation \Cref{thm:typeAB} describe quite explicitly the birational behavior of the isotrivial fibration $\pi : X \longrightarrow B$.
-To obtain \Cref{main:classification}, we use again the second rational fibration $\pi': X \dashrightarrow B'$.
-When $\pi$ is of type A, then $X$ admits a birational hyper-K\"ahler model $X'$ obtained by a symplectic resolution of a quotient of an abelian $2n$-fold.
-Moreover, the rational map $\pi' : X' \dashrightarrow B'$ is a morphism and an isotrivial Lagrangian fibration.
-Assuming Conjecture \ref{conj:base}, $B'$ is then isomorphic to $\PP^n$.
-This forces the abelian varieties together with their $G$-actions to belong to a short list of possibilities by the recent classification of smooth quotients of abelian varieties by Auffarth, Lucchini Arteche, and Quezada \cite{auf-art20, auf-art-que22, auf-art22}.\\
+To obtain \Cref{main:classification}, assume that $\pi$ is a type A fibration with a rational section.
+In this case, $X$ is (birational to) a symplectic resolution of $(F \times F')/G$ for two abelian $n$-folds $F$ and $F'$ with $G$-actions.
+Since $(F \times F')/G$ has a symplectic resolution, $F/G$ is smooth.
+This forces $F$ and $F'$ together with their $G$-actions to belong to a short list of possibilities by the recent classification of smooth quotients of abelian varieties by Auffarth, Lucchini Arteche, and Quezada \cite{auf-art20, auf-art-que22, auf-art22}.\\

 Additionally, we include three appendices.
 In Appendix \ref{K3appendix}, we discuss the proof of the classification of isotrivial fibrations for K3 surfaces (\Cref{main:K3}) in detail.
 While fairly straightforward, our treatment highlights some of the issues arising in higher dimensions.
 The reader may use this discussion as an introduction to the general case.
 The remaining two appendices contain technical statements needed in the main text.